-The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds that: A disqualification decision was mailed to the claimant's last known address of record on April 5, 2004.
-The claimant received the decision.
-The decision contained a warning that an appeal must be postmarked or received by the Appeals Section by April 15, 2004.
-The appeal was not postmarked until April 16, 2004, which is after the date noticed on the disqualification decision.
+The administrative law judge, having heard the testimony and having considered all of the evidence in the record, finds that: A disqualification decision was mailed to the claimant's last-known address of record on January 27, 2006.
+The claimant was aware of that decision, as she filed an appeal, but she has not provided a current, correct address to the Department.

+The decision contained a warning that an appeal must be postmarked or received by the Appeals Section by February 6, 2006.
+The appeal was not filed until February 9, 2006, which is after the date noticed on the disqualification decision.